dev7355608/perfect-vision/README.md

 - ... accurately renders vision like *darkvision*, *low-light vision*, and *devil's sight*; presets for most major systems are included.
 - ... adds a togglable GM vision mode that helps the GM to see clearly even if the scene is very dark.
 - ... adds a togglable overlay that helps to distinguish between dim, bright, and no light easily.
 - ... adds the ability to restrict the maximum distance a token can see, configurable per token, globally, or locally; you can use this feature to simply blind tokens and to create areas (magical darkness, fog, tall grass, or dense foliage, for example) that restrict vision to a certain distance.
+These areas can be defined by drawings, templates, or light sources.
 - ... adds the ability to change daylight and darkness colors.
 - ... adds the ability to change all lighting settings [locally](#drawing-configuration); that makes it possible to enable *Unrestricted Vision Range* outside, but disable it indoors, for example.
 - ... renders the grid, drawings, token borders & auras, and turn markers in such away that these elements are not affected by lighting, and therefore remain clearly visible and colorful in dark scenes.